-Additionally, we are pleased to share the webinar recordings listed below as video on demand (not downloads).
+We are pleased to share the webinar recordings listed below as video on demand (not downloads).
 To request access to a recording, please select your choices in the form at the bottom of the page.
-Thank you!

 Know Your Rights & Activist Resources